 Ho-ho-ho!
 Are you sad that Halloween 2020 is long gone by now?
 Do you look for a special, more spine-tingeling way to start the festive season?
-Lucky you!
-The amazing community around The Haunted PS1 made it their task to create a very special Advent calendar that can be downloaded and played for free.
-Each day one new game unlocks behind those doors, and so I thought game-curator.com should honor this project in a pretty similar way.
-Daily and as long as new shocking gifts are waiting in the Haunted PS1 Madvent Calendar 2020, I will update this article with short description as well as a video of each new title.
-And now, get ready for some holiday spooks!
+Lucky for you, the amazing The Haunted PS1 community made it their task to create a very special Advent calendar that can be downloaded and played for free.
+Each day one new game unlocks behind those doors, and we will honor this project in a similar way.
+Daily and as long as new shocking gifts are waiting in the Haunted PS1 Madvent Calendar 2020, this article will get updated with a short description as well as a video for each new title.
+Get ready for some holiday spooks!

 Day 01: “RIP” by Nicholas Brancaccio.

 What kind of sounds do you associate with Christmas?
-A children’s chorus?
-Ringing bells?
+A children’s chorus or ringing bells, maybe?
 “RIP” uses another one: The sound that appears whenever you unwrap a gift.
 It is quite magnificent how intense those tunes can become, especially when you play an exploration game where you have to find the false walls inside a surreal house, so that you can rip them open to fall into the void.